Chapter 5 of the book I

 Since it’s holy week (in Christian communities), I thought of sharing this because our thought pattern affects behavior and behavior will determine result, either success or failure.

 I asked myself then, ‘why God has to die every year?’
-As a child, I looked forward to Easter Sunday because life returns to normal.
+As a child, I looked forward to resurrection (easter) Sunday because life returns to normal.
 In the course of time, I realized that holy week or Lenten is about the keys to success that Jesus gave thru His life and works.
-Religion and tradition blurred these truths, and it succeeded in preventing us from understanding the value of the season.
+Religion and tradition blurred these truths, and they succeeded in preventing us from understanding the value of the season.

 Know your purpose.